Remèdes rapides et naturels contre les reflux gastriques

 Drink cabbage juice

 Fermented cabbage juice contains probiotics that are beneficial for digestive health.
-Drinking a small glass of sauerkraut juice can help restore the balance of intestinal flora and relieve acid reflux.
+Drinking a small glass of sauerkraut juice can help restore balance to your gut flora and relieve acid reflux.

 Drink potato juice

-Potato juice is a traditional remedy that is used to relieve the symptoms of gastroesophageal reflux disease (GERD) as well as other gastrointestinal problems.
-Potato juice helps soothe irritation of the lining of the esophagus by forming a protective coating.
+Potato juice is a traditional remedy used to relieve the symptoms of gastroesophageal reflux disease (GERD) and other gastrointestinal problems.
+Potato juice helps soothe irritation of the esophageal lining by forming a protective coating.

 Eating fennel seeds